edap/edap.github.com/content/_index.md

 He is freelancing as graphics programmer, mainly using Unreal Engine and Three.js

-For any inquiries write me at info@davideprati.com
+For any inquiries write at info @ davideprati.com